-Display diagnostic information for dynamic routes.
+Display diagnostic information for dynamic routes (Fireware v12.8.x or lower).
 The diagnose dynroute command supports most Quagga vty shell commands.
 However, we recommend that you do not use diagnose dynroute with Quagga vty shell commands that modify the routing table.
 Instead, update the dynamic routing configuration file, and use the import route-config command to import the dynamic routing configuration to the Firebox.